dertuxmalwieder/remv/README.md

             -d      Also rename directories on the way.
             -s      Sets the start directory to the last parameter;
                     else, remv will start in '.'.
+            -f      Only replaces the first occurrence in each name.
             -v      Verbose logging.
             -vv     Very verbose logging.
             -n      Dry run - don't modify anything just yet.